Armstrong Siddeley Sapphire (motor car): Sapphire 236

+Six-cylinder range

 Sapphire 346

-The 346 was the first of the Sapphires introduced late in 1952 for sale in 1953 and continuing until 1958.
-The six-cylinder 3,435 cc engine had hemi-spherical combustion chambers and could have optional twin Stromberg carburettors(£25 extra) which increased the output from 125 to 150 bhp (93 to 112 kW) giving a top speed in excess of 100 mph.
-The front suspension was independent coil springs with a rigid axle and leaf springs at the rear.
-The Girling hydraulic brakes used 11 in drums all round.
+The 346 was the first of the Sapphire models.
+It was introduced late in 1952 for sale in 1953, and was made until 1958.
+The six-cylinder, 3,435 cc engine had hemispherical combustion chambers.
+Optional twin Stromberg carburettors, for £25 extra, increased the output from 125 to 150 bhp (93 to 112 kW), giving a top speed in excess of 100 mph.
+The front suspension is independent coil springs; the rear has a rigid axle with leaf springs.
+The Girling hydraulic brakes use 11 in drums all round.

-The body was available as a four- or six-light (two or three windows on each side) at the same cost and with either a bench or individual front seats.
+The body was offered in four- or six-light versions (i.e., two or three windows on each side), at the same cost, and with either a bench front seat or individual front seats.
 The seats were finished in leather, with the dashboard and door-cappings in walnut veneer.
 A heater was standard.

-It was introduced with the choice of a Wilson electrically-controlled finger-tip four-speed pre-selector gearbox as a £30 option, or four-speed synchromesh gearbox.
-It became available with automatic transmission (a Rolls-Royce-made Hydramatic four-speed) with the introduction of the Mark II in 1954.
+The 346 was introduced with the option of a Wilson electrically-controlled finger-tip four-speed preselector gearbox for £30 extra, or a four-speed synchromesh gearbox.
+In 1954, the 346 Mark II was offered Rolls-Royce-made Hydramatic four-speed automatic transmission.

-A long-wheelbase model was launched in 1955 as a limousine version which had the pre-selector gearbox as standard, and there was an optional four-speed manual column-change gearbox available.
-It featured a longer-wheelbase chassis (extended by 21 inches or 535 mm) and a body incorporating a limousine division.
+A long-wheelbase model was launched in 1955 as a limousine version.
+This had the pre-selector gearbox as standard, or four-speed manual column-change gearbox as an option.
+The chassis is 21 inches (535 mm) longer, and the body has a limousine division.

-Models for export to the U.S. always featured twin carburettors.
+All cars for export to the US were fitted with twin carburettors.

-A saloon with the optional twin-carburettors and synchromesh transmission, tested by the British magazine The Motor in 1953, had a top speed of 100.1 mph and could accelerate from 0–60 mph in 13.0 seconds.
+A saloon with the optional twin-carburettors and synchromesh transmission, tested by the British magazine The Motor in 1953, achieved a top speed of 100.1 mph, and accelerated from 0–60 mph in 13.0 seconds.
 A fuel consumption of 18.7 mpgimp was recorded.
 The test car cost £1,757 including taxes.